Votes: 0Posted On: Sep 23, 2015 01:52:19

-Rsync has many flags which can be use to send files over the network, well demonstrate a series of live examples our engineers use to send large files when performing customer migrations.
+Rsync has many flags which can be used to send files over the network, we will demonstrate a series of live examples our engineers use to send large files when performing customer migrations.

-NOTE: We recommend to use the screen command to start a screen session when migrating large amounts of data across networks otherwise a disconnect can suddenly killed your migration.
+(NOTE: We recommend to use the screen command to start a screen session when migrating large amounts of data across networks otherwise a disconnect can suddenly kill your migration.)

 rsync -apW --progress --bwlimit=10000 /file/* firstname.lastname@example.org:/home/file